NbAiLab/notram/README.md

 If you use our models or our corpus, please cite our article:

     @inproceedings{kummervold-etal-2021-operationalizing,
-    title = {Operationalizing a National Digital Library: The Case for a {N}orwegian Transformer Model}, author = {Kummervold, Per E  and
+    title = {Operationalizing a National Digital Library: The Case for a Norwegian Transformer Model}, author = {Kummervold, Per E  and
       De la Rosa, Javier  and
       Wetjen, Freddy  and